 Mike holds a Bachelor of Science degree in Public Administration and Criminal Justice and has been actively involved with the American Correctional Association (ACA) as a member and certified auditor.
 He mostly served as the President/COO of Youth Opportunity Investments and brings a unique experience and perspective in both the public and private sectors in the juvenile justice field.

 Assistant Executive Director

-Prior to joining the Council of Juvenile Justice Administrators, Wendi Faulkner served as Deputy Director of the Division of Facility Support for the Ohio Department of Youth Services.
+Prior to joining the Council of Juvenile Justice Administrators, Wendi Davis served as Deputy Director of the Division of Facility Support for the Ohio Department of Youth Services.
 She was responsible for security, classification, operations, unit management, treatment and programming within the DYS facilities.
 The Division also included Medical Services and the Buckeye United School District.
 Before this role, she served as the Bureau Chief of the Office of Quality Assurance and Improvement for the Ohio Department of Youth Services.
 She was responsible for agency quality assurance efforts to include policy, research, auditing, and process improvement.
-In addition to this considerable responsibility, Ms. Faulkner also had oversight of the agency’s Office of Information Technology Services which involves networking, telecommunications, desktop computing, application development, project management services, and unified communications such as email and calendaring.
-Serving as a trusting advisor, Ms. Faulkner serves a mentor to those who work under her leadership.
+In addition to this considerable responsibility, Mrs. Davis also had oversight of the agency’s Office of Information Technology Services which involves networking, telecommunications, desktop computing, application development, project management services, and unified communications such as email and calendaring.
+Serving as a trusting advisor, Mrs. Davis serves a mentor to those who work under her leadership.

 Director of Training and Development

 Stephanie serves as the Director of Training and Development for the Council of Juvenile Justice Administrators (CJJA).
 Stephanie was a national juvenile justice consultant who provides guidance to elected and appointed officials to improve public safety and address those factors which contribute to crime, addiction, mental health and family wellness.